fdevlees/CINDES/README.md

 ### Usage

-Before running the script, make sure the following files are in the **Project** directory:
+Before running the script, make sure the following files are in the **Project/cindes/** directory:

 *   **INPUT** (input with keywords required for running CINDES) and **ZMAT** (Z-matrix of your molecule).
 For examples, see **/Examples/**
 *   **ID_gauss**, your computational software submission script
-*   **cindes_submit**, potentially your CINDES submission script, where PYTHONPATH refers to the _Project_ directory.
+*   **cindes_submit**, potentially your CINDES submission script, where PYTHONPATH refers to the _Project/cindes/_ directory.

 Also, make the script **qsta** generally available and executable, for example in a bin/ folder in your **$HOME** directory:
 ```